-19 3.
-Budgeting: General
+3. Budgeting: General

 - A. These Financial Policies shall be used to guide major policy initiatives and shall be incorporated or summarized in the adopted biennial budget document. - B. The City of Lynnwood shall prepare and adopt a biennial budget in accordance with Chapter 35A.34 RCW, Chapter 2.72 LMC, and these Policies.
-Fiscal years shall begin on January 1st and conclude on December 31st. - C. For clarity, the budget document required by RCW 35A.34.070 and LMC 2.72.030 shall be referred to as the "proposed preliminary budget", and the budget document required by RCW 35A.34.080-100 and LMC 2.72.040 shall be referred to the "Preliminary Budget". - D. Pursuant to the opinion of the Municipal Research and Services Center (MRSC) published on October 30, 2015, the City shall conduct a minimum of two public hearings on the Preliminary Budget, and a minimum of one public hearing fixing the final budget.
+Fiscal years shall begin on January 1st and conclude on December 31st. - C. For clarity, the budget document required by RCW 35A.34.070 and LMC 2.72.030 shall be referred to as the "proposed preliminary budget", and the budget document required by RCW 35A.34.080-100 and LMC 2.72.040 shall be referred to the "Preliminary Budget". - D. In accordance with RCW Chapter 35A.34, the City shall conduct a minimum of two public hearings on the Preliminary Budget, and a minimum of one public hearing fixing the final budget.
 One of the two public hearings required for the Preliminary Budget may be the public hearing required for the property tax levy. - E. The Preliminary Budget shall include reference to these Financial Policies, including: - i.
 An assessment of its conformance to the Financial Policies and an explanation if there are areas of non-conformance. - ii.
 References as to how the Financial Policies were used to develop recommendations for balancing the budget.

-1 2 F. The proposed preliminary budget, Preliminary Budget, adopted budget, and the mid- biennial modification of the adopted budget shall be based upon, and consistent, with: 3 i.
-The Community Vision.
-4 5 ii.
-Performance management/measurement techniques and principals set forth by the Mayor.
-6 7 iii.
-The method of Budgeting for Outcomes (BFO), also known as Priority-Based Budgeting, as indicated in Resolution 2015-05.
-8 9 G. General Fund budget requests in the Preliminary Budget and the mid-biennial modification shall include a written assessment of: 10 i.
-How the proposal is consistent with and furthers the Community Vision.
-11 12 13 Whether the service or program is mandatory (required by law) or discretionary (optional), and whether the service or program can be achieved through other means.
-14 iii.
-The degree to which the service or program is fiscally sustainable.
-15 H. The budget should provide for adequate maintenance of capital assets.
-16 17 The budget process shall be consistent with and integrated with long-term forecasting and ongoing financial reporting.
-18 J. It is the policy of the City of Lynnwood to adopt structurally-balanced budgets.
-19 i.
-A structurally-balanced budget shall mean: 20 a.
-Ongoing expenditures shall be provided for by anticipated ongoing revenue.
-21 b.
-Ongoing expenditures do not include: 22 (1) "One-time" items such as capital outlay, projects or studies.
-23 24 (2) Allocations to other funds dependent on general revenues sufficient to balance dependent budgets (i.e.: Street Fund, Solid Waste Fund).
-25 ii.
-Anticipated ongoing revenues may include: 26 a.
-Reoccurring revenue such as taxes, fees, etc. 27 28 A reasonable amount of resources remaining unspent from the previous year's budget based on historical experience and an assessment of the current budget.
-29 30 A portion of the unencumbered fund balance above the minimum levels established by this policy.
-31 d.
-Reoccurring transfers from other funds.
-32 K. The Mayor shall submit a balanced Preliminary Budget.
-33 a.
-The Mayor's budget proposal shall balance all city funds.
+- F. The proposed preliminary budget, Preliminary Budget, adopted budget, and the midbiennial modification of the adopted budget shall be based upon, and consistent, with: - i.
+The Community Vision. - ii.
+Performance management/measurement techniques and principals set forth by the Mayor and City Council. - G. General Fund budget requests in the Preliminary Budget and the mid-biennial modification shall include a written assessment of: - i.
+How the proposal is consistent with and furthers the Community Vision. - ii.
+Whether the service or program is mandatory (required by law) or discretionary (optional), and whether the service or program can be achieved through other means. - iii.
+The degree to which the service or program is fiscally sustainable. - H. The budget should provide for adequate maintenance of capital assets. - I. The budget process shall be consistent with and integrated with long-term forecasting and ongoing financial reporting. - J. It is the policy of the City of Lynnwood to adopt structurally-balanced budgets. - i.
+A structurally-balanced budget shall mean: - a.
+Ongoing expenditures shall be provided for by anticipated ongoing revenue. - b.
+Ongoing expenditures do not include: - (1) "One-time" items such as capital outlay, projects or studies. - (2) Allocations to other funds dependent on general revenues sufficient to balance dependent budgets (i.e.: Street Fund, Solid Waste Fund). - ii.
+Anticipated ongoing revenues may include: - a.
+Reoccurring revenue such as taxes, fees, etc. - b.
+A reasonable amount of resources remaining unspent from the previous year's budget based on historical experience and an assessment of the current budget. - c.
+A portion of the unencumbered fund balance above the minimum levels established by this policy. - d.
+Reoccurring transfers from other funds. - K. The Mayor shall submit a balanced Preliminary Budget. - a.
+The Mayor's budget proposal shall balance all city funds. - b.
+The transfers between funds shall be clearly illustrated.